Yellow Slip in Cyprus

 The applicants or their lawyers will book the date to submit the applications.
 It is recommended to book in advance, ideally 3-4 weeks before the required submission date.

 The applicants must be physically present to apply for the Yellow Slip.
-The application cannot be submitted through a power of attorney or a lawyer.
-However, their lawyer can attend the meeting to submit the application.
+The application cannot be submitted through a power of attorney or a lawyer; however, their lawyer can attend the meeting to submit it.

 Cyprus government fees

-Application for the first-time issue of a Yellow Slip or its renewal: €20 for each family member.
+Application for the first-time issuance of a Yellow Slip or its renewal: €20 per family member.

 Application submission location